jmaggio14/imagepypelines/pipeline_message_guide.md

             n_batches : number of batches for this node pid : process id for this node
-            status: processing status. one of: ('not started', 'processing', 'done') edges : <dict of edge_ids & metadata>
+            status: processing status. one of: ('not started', 'processing', 'done')
+            display_as: indicator for how to display this node (as an "input", "sub_pipeline", "leaf", or "block") edges : <dict of edge_ids & metadata>
-            var_name        : name of the variable in task definition out_index       : output index from the source node, in_index        : input index for the target node, name            : name target block's argument at the in_index is_homogenus    : whether or not this data is a homogenus container n_items         : number of items of data in this edge datatype        : the type of data contained, this is only guaranteed to be accurate is is_homogenus is True node-link : <note-link format of graph connections https://networkx.github.io/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.node_link_data.html>
+            var_name        : name of the variable in task definition out_index       : output index from the source node, in_index        : input index for the target node, name            : name target block's argument at the in_index is_homogenus    : whether or not this data is in a homogenus container n_items         : number of items of data in this edge datatype        : the type of data contained, this is only guaranteed to be accurate if is_homogenus is True node-link : <note-link format of graph connections https://networkx.github.io/documentation/stable/reference/readwrite/generated/networkx.readwrite.json_graph.node_link_data.html>

 ## Status